 Within health and agriculture policy, nutrition is an elevated development priority but receives little funding

-Australia continues to focus on sub-Saharan Africa, South Asia, and East Asia, due to their higher rates of undernutrition.
-This geographic focus deviates from Australia’s overall concentration on the Indo-Pacific region.
+Australia focuses its nutrition interventions on sub-Saharan Africa, South Asia, and East Asia, due to the regions’ higher rates of undernutrition.
+This geographic focus deviates from Australia’s overall concentration on the Indo-Pacific region (39 countries in the Pacific, South-East and East Asia, South and West Asia, and the African East Coast).
 Australia is involved in the ‘Nutrition for Growth’ initiative and has joined the ‘Scaling up Nutrition’ (SUN) movement.

 DFAT leads policy development and decision-making

 Nutrition financing policies and decision-making processes are spread across development areas, reflecting Australia’s cross-sectoral perspective.
 Policy development and decision-making in these fields (e.g., health and agriculture) is led by the Department of Foreign Affairs and Trade (DFAT) and implemented by the respective governmental agencies.